BernhardRode/aws-infra-sandbox/docs/development-workflow.md

    git push -u origin feature/my-new-feature
    ```

-4. A pr environment will be automatically deployed for your PR
+4. A preview environment will be automatically deployed for your PR

 5. After review and approval, merge your PR to main